-The vision of the nonprofit group Warrior Rising is to help veterans establish a small business through education, mentorship and financing.
-They provide grants for veterans who want to start a business.
+The vision of the nonprofit group Warrior Rising is to help veterans establish small businesses through education and mentorship.
+The organization also provides grants for veterans who want to start a business.
 Funding can be used to cover the initial costs of business equipment, licensing, marketing and other common startup expenses.

 Warrior Rising’s business creation process has several phases, taking you from an entrepreneur with a great idea to an educated small business owner with a fully funded startup.

-3. Track designation: You’ll either join the Warrior Academy — a self-paced instruction course to help you learn about entrepreneurship — or you’ll work with a mentor to refine your business plan to create a solid, executable launchpad for your business.
+You’ll either join the Warrior Academy — a self-paced instruction course to help you learn about entrepreneurship — or you’ll work with a mentor to refine your business plan and create a solid, executable launchpad for your business.

-Apart from the initial grant to start your business, Warrior Rising offers continued help in accessing additional funding.
+Apart from a grant to start your business, Warrior Rising offers continued help accessing additional funding.
 The organization uses its exposure and network of veteran-focused philanthropists to raise money via crowdfunding.
 Donations can also be made as small business loans or investments, giving you opportunities to receive funding in exchange for either monthly repayments or stock in your company.

-Founded by 2 veterans, small business lender StreetShares provides small business grants to veterans who are entrepreneurs.
+Founded by 2 veterans, StreetShares Foundation provides small business grants to U.S. veteran entrepreneurs.

 To qualify for the StreetShares Foundation Veteran Small Business Award, you must be a veteran or reserve/transitioning active member of the U.S. military.
-(Military spouses and children or other immediate family members of a service member who died while on active duty are also eligible.)
-Then you’ll submit an application and video pitch about your business.
+In addition, military spouses, children or other immediate family members of a service member who died while on active duty are also eligible.
+To apply, you’ll need to submit an application and video pitch about your business.

-The video you produce must be 2 minutes long, at the most, and include the following:
+The video you produce must be no longer than 2 minutes and include the following:

 - Your business’s impact on the military community